kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 and the KMS requires in-transit protection, such as TLS.

 Using envelope encryption creates dependence on the key encryption key, which is not stored in Kubernetes.
-In the KMS case, an attacker who intends to get unauthorised access to the plaintext values would need to compromise etcd **and** the third-party KMS provider.
+In the KMS case, an attacker who intends to get unauthorized access to the plaintext values would need to compromise etcd **and** the third-party KMS provider.

 ### Protection for encryption keys